ncphillips/ncphillips/README.md

 ## Education
 #### University of Prince Edward Island, 2010 - 2014
 * Bachelors of Computer Science, with a Biology Minor - 2014
-* Recipient of the Harrison McCaine Scholarship
+* Recipient of the Harrison McCaine Scholarship, 2010-2014

 ## Publications
 #### WholeCellSimDB: a hybrid relational/HDF database for whole-cell model predictions